KoiYouu/Blackjack-Game/README.md

 A large part of the saving and loading of game data to and from a json file was adapted from the CPSC 210 team, big thank you to them.
 This includes the tests and some methods.
 You can find their code here at https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo

+## Instruction For Grader

+- You can generate the first required action related to adding a Gambler to a ListOfGamblers by clicking the Add Player button on the main menu and following the instructions then clicking confirm
+- You can generate the second required action related to adding Cards to a Gambler by hitting the Hit button on the play screen.
+To reach the play screen hit Play on the main menu

+- You can locate my visual component by saving, loading, or playing the game

+- You can save the state of my application by clicking the save button on the main menu

+- You can reload the state of my application by clicking the load save button on the main menu